loomio/loomio-docs/user_manual/src/groups/membership/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/RGv0Yq6sv8g?rel=0" frameborder="0" allowfullscreen></iframe>

-### Invite people to Closed groups
+### Allow people to "Request to Join"

-If your group's privacy is **closed** then you can invite people by sharing your `loomio.org/handle`.
+If your group's privacy is **closed** then you share your group URL ie: `www.loomio.org/group-name`.
 When people arrive at your group page, they will see the title, the description, and a button **Join group** to request membership.
 As administrator of the group, you will receive an email where you can approve the request.

-> Reminder: Closed groups disclose their Group Name, Group Description with links and file attachments publicly.

-Follow up on people who don't make it into the group and give them a nudge.

-If people join but don't begin to participate right away, you might like to welcome them to the group with an @mention, for example:

-> “Welcome to the group @Jane, it's great to have you here!
-Please tell us something about your work and interests.”
+### Invite many at once

+You can send multiple invitations by entering (or copy pasting) multiple email addresses into the who to invite field (separated by commas or spaces).
+When you submit the form (ie, click **Send**) an email will be sent to each of the email addresses you supplied, containing a unique invitation link that can only be used once.
+This email will be sent in your current language.

 ### Invite people to Subgroups